revitalizingmonographs/revitalizingmonographs.github.io/W2Agenda.md

 **Coffee Break**

-- 11:00 - 12:30 AM **The workflow to publication.** How do our thoughts on publication pathways and demands necessitate changes to (or benefit from) the pipelines and workflows we discussed?
+- 11:00 - 12:30 AM **Revisiting tools and building out** Where are the bottlenecks in the workflow? what are the big challenges and how the tools can help? what tools are we missing? how do we disrupt the workflow?

 **Lunch**

-- 1:30 - 2:30 PM **Scaling up and building out.** How do we get the tools into the hands of the people who can use them?
-How do we change modes and mores for publication?
-What roadblocks are there for dissemination (for developers) or adoption (for users)?
-How might those challenges be surmounted?
+- 1:30 - 2:30 PM **Wrap up.**

 **Coffee Break**

-- 4:00 - 5:00 PM **Wrap up and next steps.**
+- 3:00 - 4:00 PM **Next steps.** Next workshop, ideas, suggestions